petterthowsen/Zen/README.md

 # to build and run, a helper script 'zen.sh' exists which will drop you in a Zen REPL.
 ./zen.sh

+# alternatively, you can pass a file
+./zen.sh myZenFile.zen
 ```

 ## Testing